 - Our attorneys represent high-net-worth couples in community property and common law jurisdictions, and those who change residency from one to the other.

 Planning for couples with assets in community property states can be considerably more complex than for couples without assets in those nine states: Arizona, California, Idaho, Louisiana, Nevada, New Mexico, Texas, Washington and Wisconsin.
-In addition, Alaska and Tennessee are elective community property states in which spouses may create community property by entering into a community property trust or agreement.
+In addition, Alaska, Florida and Tennessee are elective community property states in which spouses may create community property by entering into a community property trust or agreement.

 Community property rules vary from state to state.
 Depending on the community property state, property owned by one spouse before marriage, as well as gifts and inheritances received during marriage, are treated as that spouse's separate property in the event of divorce.
 Generally, however, if a spouse uses his or her separate property to support the community, courts may decide to overlook the source of the property and focus on the uses of it, meaning the separate property of one spouse may become subject to a claim by the other spouse.